Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 ### Download Speeds

+Expect the download process to take a while.
+I originally downloaded one arc at a time over the course of about a week before eventually deciding to support PixelDrain so I could download everything more efficiently.

-Many files are hosted through PixelDrain.
-While not required, I chose to purchase **one month of PixelDrain Premium ($5 USD at the time of writing)** to speed up the download process significantly.
+While not required, I purchased **one month of PixelDrain Premium ($5 USD at the time of writing)**, which significantly increased download speeds and allowed me to download the entire collection at once.

 This is entirely optional, but it made downloading the full collection much more convenient.

 ### Subbed Collection

-If you plan to create a subtitled version, episodes can be downloaded directly from the official One Pace website:
+If you plan to create a subbed version, episodes can be downloaded directly from the official One Pace website:

 * [One Pace](https://onepace.net/en)